CNSLabs/agreements-data-standard/README.md

 ## Core Components

-To illustrate how the Agreements Protocol works, let's start with a simple example of a written agreement:
+To illustrate how the Agreements Data Standard works, let's start with a simple example of a written agreement:

 ```md
 # Agreement